miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 The default Basic Patch fixes multiple bugs and restores only little content to stay close to the original.
 The Plus Patch (+) adds minor tweaks and lots of content, the Patch Extras include a SDK and more!
-Patched dbghelp, client, engine, shaderapidx9 and vampire dlls bring widescreen support and fix weapon-stats, coronas-gone, refresh-rate, lights-through-walls, floats-for-females and more-than-2GB-RAM bugs.
+Patched loader, client, engine, shaderapidx9, and vampire dlls bring widescreen support and fix weapon-stats, coronas-gone, refresh-rate, lights-through-walls, floats-for-females and more-than-2GB-RAM bugs.